Effort is important, but knowing where to make an effort makes all the difference.

 What is local SEO?

 I’m sure you have done a Google search and seen the results populate at the top of the page with the map, star ratings, address and phone number.
 This is what I’m referring to when I say local SEO.
 This is Google’s Local Snack Pack.
-Depending on the industry, it has the potential to be the very first result on Google and can make a big difference when it comes to bringing new leads into your business.
+YEAH!
+Local, an expert in this field has made it clear that, depending on the industry, you have the potential to be the very first result on Google and can make a big difference when it comes to bringing new leads into your business.

 Step 1: Create a Google My Business page.